wardz/ClassicCastbars/README.md

 ## Configuration

 Type `/castbar` or go to `Escape -> Interface Options -> AddOns -> ClassicCastbars` to open the options panel.
-Feel free to request new options, however, I want this addon to remain as lightweight and blizz-like as possible so I won't add any major things like custom animations, alerts, latency indicator and so on.

 ## Contribute